And why you should never ever ride an elephant.

-I can vow that Elephant Nature Park take care of their elephants with kindness and respect and I highly recommend it.
+I can vow that Elephant Nature Park takes care of their elephants with kindness and respect and I highly recommend it.

 Some Extra info:

 Prices: Trekking with elephants is one of the cheapest activities costing 2500Baht (80 USD, 65EUR).
-Prices for other projects varies.
+Prices for other projects vary.
 Check them all here.

 Is booking required: ENP is quite famous nowadays so book it as soon as you have your dates in Chaing Mai set.